webbersmak/emplore/README.md

 Enable Intellisense: put "emplore.intellisense.js" into the same directory as "emplore.js".
 Then add "<reference path="emplore.js" />" to the top of "_references.js".

+The main module does not need to return anything.
+The "window.onload" event starts the activation of the modules.
 All modules are registered as singletons.
 Register a factory module if you need multiple instances of a class.

 license: MIT License, Copyright (c) 2017 webbersmak